cataseven/Google-Map-Card/README.md

 ![image6](images/gm6.png)

 ## Themes
 You can choose your best theme.
-So many options ;)
+So many options ;) 40 mow and more to come in the future
 ![image7](images/gm7.png)
 ![image8](images/gm8.png)